xGeovanni/10-Parsecs/README.md

-All these assets are open source if ou want them.
+All these assets are open source if you want them.